nats-io/jetstream-leaf-nodes-demo/README.md

 ```

-To consume I am overwriting the credentials specified in the context.
+To consume, I am overwriting the credentials specified in the context.
-This is the user we created just now, consumer, next stream, durable, and this is the important bit, `js-api-prefix`
+This is the user we created just now, consumer, next stream, durable, and this is the important bit, `js-api-prefix`.
-For that We use the api prefix `from.test.API` that we set on import.
+For that, we use the API prefix `from.test.API` that we set on import.

 And now we get our first message: